In 1965, Dundee, Brian Robertson at age fifteen was beginning his long career at Allison’s Transport.

 I also enjoy working collaboratively with other creatives for art spaces and exhibitions.
 Technical knowledge and an awareness of the right materials available, is often sought after.
 I can advise on how to achieve expectations.

 In 2018, I decided to change the name from Robertson Signs.
-This was initiated to portray a more concise understanding for what I do, not only as a career, but as a way of life.
+This was to portray a more concise understanding for what I do, not only as a career, but as a way of life.
 I’m Barry Robertson – I make signs – Robertsign.
 Genius.

 Today, Brian is retired but still helps me.
 He volunteers at Dundee Museum of Transport; painting, hand lettering and restoring vintage vehicles.
 He also teaches signwriting at Dundee Contemporary Arts.